Welcome to Munich

 Beer is an integral part of Munich's culture, and nowhere is this more evident than in the city's bustling beer gardens.
 The Hofbräuhaus, arguably the world's most famous beer hall, offers an unmatched experience with its traditional Bavarian music, hearty meals, and, of course, its renowned beer.
 Another popular spot is the Augustiner-Keller, one of Munich's oldest beer gardens, where you can enjoy a cold brew under the shade of chestnut trees.

-In addition to these, the tourist map of Germany features several other beer gardens and breweries in Munich, allowing you to explore the city's beer culture at your own pace.
+In addition to these, there are several other beer gardens and breweries in Munich, allowing you to explore the city's beer culture at your own pace.
+If you want to explore more of Germany's beer culture, check out our Nuremberg tourist map where you can find some of the world's oldest breweries.

 Traditional Bavarian Experiences